 Ethernet Temperature Data Logger

-Place these data loggers throughout your facility and receive all data automatically at your PC.
+Place these on-premise data loggers throughout your facility and receive all data automatically at your PC.
 No retrieving data from loggers.
 This is the easiest and most cost-effective way to create a scalable monitoring network.

 - K-Thermocouple Probe